At U.S. Bank, we’re actively engaged in developing, strengthening and energizing our diverse communities.

 U.S. Bank contributes to the strength and health of our communities through the U.S. Bank Foundation, Employee Matching Gift Program, Dollars for Doing, the Community Relations Corporate Giving Program and nonprofit sponsorships.

-Each year, we provide cash contributions to nonprofit organizations in our grant priority areas of education, affordable housing and economic opportunity, and artistic and cultural enrichment.
-In 2017, the U.S. Bank Foundation provided more than $23.7 million in grant funding.
-Of that amount, more than $2.4 million was Matching Gifts and Dollars for Doing.
+Each year, we provide cash contributions to nonprofit organizations in our grant priority areas of work, home and play.
+In 2018, the U.S. Bank Foundation provided $25 million in grant funding.
+Of that amount, $2.6 million was for Matching Gifts and Dollars for Doing.

 Whether you’re looking for personal or professional development or want to make a difference in your community, business resource groups put it all at your fingertips.